MrWeen5/mrween/README.md

 ### 📜 Goals for 2023

 I want to make a FiveM server this year.
 I would like to learn a little more about flutter, java and also complement my knowledge in lua.
-It is very easy to design a fivem server but all the infrastructure that comes behind it is not easy but I was excited to solve this challenge.}
+It is very easy to design a fivem server but all the infrastructure that comes behind it is not easy but I was excited to solve this challenge.

 ### ☕ Do you want to talk to me?
 You can contact me through discord with my username mrween, I will be happy to answer you.